 I mentioned in my last review about the cliffhanger and how I was expecting it to be a complete red herring and it was.
 Part of me was a little disappointed if I’m honest, but then cliffhangers are the name of the game when it comes to The Promised Neverland.
 That said, we didn’t end on one with this episode, just the fact that the orphans were all most likely stunned and then stabbed with the vampire plant or just stabbed while still awake.
 It paints a pretty nasty picture, but then it’s also a pretty common practice with slaughtering livestock.
 The animal is often stunned and then bled out.

 The second thing is that I love it when a work of fiction ties something back to a real event.
-It doesn’t have to be that big, but there are plenty of weird and wonderful pieces of history that you could pick up and create entire worlds.
+It doesn’t have to be that big, but there are plenty of weird and wonderful pieces of history that you could pick up and create entire worlds based on them.
 The real world really is a crazy place and there’s no end of inspiration.
 All you have to do is open your mind to the possibilities.

 - Season One